 At its core, a quality education supports a child’s developing social, emotional, cognitive, and communication skills.
-They also gain knowledge and skills, and often at a higher level than those who don’t attend school.
+Children who attend school also gain knowledge and skills, often at a higher level than those who aren’t in the classroom.
 They can then use these skills to earn higher incomes and build successful lives.

-Here are 7 of the ways that education affects poverty.
+Here’s more on seven of the key ways that education affects poverty.

 A 2019 Oxfam report says it best: “Good-quality education can be liberating for individuals, and it can act as a leveler and equalizer within society.”

 Poverty thrives in part on inequality.
 All types of systemic barriers (including physical ability, religion, race, and caste) serve as compound interest against a marginalization that already accrues most for those living in extreme poverty.
 Education is a basic human right for all, and — when tailored to the unique needs of marginalized communities — can be used as a lever against some of the systemic barriers that keep certain groups of people furthest behind.